krevis/MIDIApps/README.md

 ## How to build ##

-1. Open MIDIApps.xcworkspace with Xcode 4.
+1. `git submodule update --init --recursive`
-2. In the "Scheme" popup menu in the toolbar, select either MIDI Monitor or SysEx Librarian.
+2. Open MIDIApps.xcworkspace with Xcode.
-3. Build and run!
+3. In the "Scheme" popup menu in the toolbar, select either MIDI Monitor or SysEx Librarian.

-(You may be able to use the projects in earlier versions of Xcode, but no guarantees.)
+4. Build and run!

 ## What's inside ##